 - Call center management

 Available as SaaS, on-premise, and as a mobile app, the basic SysAid Help Desk solution includes key features like self-service, automated reporting, and ticket automation.
-The more inclusive enterprise help desk software plans — ITSM and ITSM+ — offer more features like workflow automations and BI analytics.
-There is a 30-day free trial, but if you’re interested in pricing details you’ll have to contact them directly for a quote.
+The more comprehensive enterprise help desk software plans (ITSM and ITSM+) offer more features such as workflow automations and BI analytics.
+There is a 30-day free trial, but if you’re interested in pricing details, you’ll have to contact SysAid directly for a quote.

 - LDAP integration (Active Directory)